 Detection of toxic small molecules using polymers and Raman scattering

-A method to capture small molecules using polymers for quantitative detection using surface-enhanced Raman scattering.
+A method to capture one or more analytes using polymers to enable multiplex quantitative detection by surface-enhanced Raman scattering

 - Food safety testing